2006 United States Senate election in Connecticut: Turncoat ads

 In late September, Lamont's campaign aired a controversial television ad that depicted various actors portraying Connecticut voters calling Lieberman a turncoat.
 One ad suggested that voters should wear their coats inside out to protest Lieberman's campaign as an independent candidate.

-Lieberman responded with the "Blackboard" ad, where the words "Democrat" and "Republican" are separated by a line and Lieberman erased it, stressing his appeal was primarily to the state's largest voter bloc, unaffiliated voters.
+Lieberman responded with the "Blackboard" ad, where the words Democrat and Republican are separated by a line and Lieberman erased it, stressing his appeal was primarily to the state's largest voter bloc, unaffiliated voters.

-Finances

-Lieberman and Lamont fought a hotly contested and expensive primary battle for the Democratic nomination.
-Schlesinger won the Republican nomination at the Republican convention and raised and spent relatively little.
-Minor candidates' fundraising was almost nonexistent.

-According to OpenSecrets, fundraising and cash on hand (as of dates specified) are as follows:
+Fundraising

 In the days before the Democratic primary, the Lieberman campaign invoked the "millionaire rule", alleging that Lamont's personal campaign contributions had exceeded federal limits.
 Despite having more than double Lamont's funding, Lieberman accepted contributions up to a higher $6,300 limit per individual.
 The normal limit was $2,300.
 Between the primary and the general election, Lamont added over $2 million of his own money to his campaign effort.
-According to published reports, as of late October, Lamont had spent over $12.7 million of personal funds on his campaign, while Lieberman had raised over $14 million.
+According to published reports, Lamont had spent over $12.7 million of personal funds on his campaign as of late October, while Lieberman had raised over $14 million.